 All shipping couriers base shipping rates on a variety of factors including:

 - Package size

 - Package weight

 - Origin country

 And additional shipping options like tracking and insurance.

-To have a successful ecommerce business, you always need to keep an eye on your profit margins.
-Because freight represents a significant expense for ecommerce businesses, if you don’t do your research, freight can kill your already low margins
+To have a successful eCommerce business, you always need to keep an eye on your profit margins.
+Freight represents a significant expense for eCommerce businesses, if you don’t do your research, freight can kill already low margins

 - Multiple payment options which include PayPal, credit and debit cards.

 - If you are a global entity or wish to grow your eCommerce store internationally, you need to offer local payment gateways as well.For example, many European countries prefer bank transfers using their online bank accounts.
 China has Alipay and UnionPay, while M-Pesa is popular in many African countries.

 Allowing your customers to pay via methods they know and are familiar with helps reduce hesitation during the checkout process.